gahan864/gahan864/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif) My name is Gahan Girdhar
 ======================================================================================================================================

-’m a Computer Science undergraduate at Thapar Institute of Engineering and Technology, passionate about full-stack development, machine learning, and building scalable systems.
+I’m a Computer Science undergraduate at Thapar Institute of Engineering and Technology, passionate about full-stack development, machine learning, and building scalable systems.
 I love working on impactful projects—whether it’s a MERN-based platform, an ML model.

 🚀 What I Do